-C: Bank of India (Tanzania) Ltd & Bank of India (New Zealand) Ltd (Subsidiaries)
+B: PT Bank of India Indonesia Tbk (Subsidiary),Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India Uganda Ltd

 The bank is exposed to various risks associated with the effect of fluctuation in the prevailing levels of market interest rates on its financial position and cash flow.
 The bank has the discretion to change the rates on deposits, loans and advances in line with changes in market trend.
 These measures minimize the bank's exposure to interest rate risk.